 The patient will also undergo a bone marrow biopsy to determine whether cancer is present in the marrow or blood.

 Ewing sarcoma can be very painful and require a large amount of medications.
-Children with this type of cancer need extensive surgery and/or radiation therapy in order to treat them and get rid of the tumor.
+Children with this type of cancer need extensive surgery and sometimes radiation therapy in order to treat them and get rid of the tumor.

 Unfortunately, the survival outcome for Ewing sarcoma patients is significantly less than most other types of pediatric cancers.
 These patients also have to deal with tremendous side effects due to high-dose chemotherapy and the debilitating surgeries that are often part of treatment for Ewing sarcoma.